asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/Asterisk-12-Bridging-API.md

----

-**WARNING!: READ THIS**
+!!! warning READ THIS
     The API described below is a work in progress.
 Certain aspects, such as the semantics of what happens to a channel when it is ejected from a bridge and needs to execute a new location in the dialplan, are still being worked out.
 Treat the documentation here as a working reference, rather than a contractual guarantee.

----
+[//]: # (end-warning)

 [Bridging Framework](http://svn.asterisk.org/svn/asterisk/team/group/bridge_construction/include/asterisk/bridging.h)